 1. Hawaiian Monk Seal

 By U.S. Fish and Wildlife Service Headquarters – Monk Seal

 Uploaded by Dolovis, Public Domain, Link

 If you want to catch a glimpse of the Hawaiian monk seal, you can do so by taking a wildlife tour.
-It’s not a guarantee you will catch one, but if you’re lucky you just might spot the gracious animal!
-We’ve even been able to see them during our Dolphins and You tours, which is always a big treat for our guests!
+Sightings are not guaranteed, but if you’re lucky you just might spot the graceful animal.
+We’ve even been able to do so during our Dolphins and You tours, which is always a big treat for our guests!

 2. Hawaiian Hoary Bat